ExploreASL/Documentation/docs/Functions.md

 1. Initial settings
 2. Parse parameters
 3. Locate dcm2nii executable
-4. Set default arguments dcm2nii
-5. Check if we are reading a DICOM folder
+4. Check if we are reading a DICOM folder
-6. Set dcm2niiX initialization loading
+5. Set dcm2niiX initialization loading
-7. Check for existing targets
+6. Check for existing targets
-8. Create temporary subfolder for converting
+7. Create temporary subfolder for converting
-9. Run dcm2nii and move files to final destination using specified series name
+8. Run dcm2nii and move files to final destination using specified series name
-10. Cleanup temp
+9. Cleanup temp
-11. Optionally return the used input file
+10. Optionally return the used input file